AIDC F-CK-1 Ching-kuo

-The AIDC F-CK-1 Ching-Kuo (經國號戰機 (Jīngguó Hào Zhànjī)), commonly known as the Indigenous Defense Fighter (IDF), is a multirole combat aircraft named after Chiang Ching-kuo, the late President of the Republic of China.
+The AIDC F-CK-1 Ching-Kuo (經國號戰機 (Jīngguó Hào Zhànjī, Ching1-kuo2 Hao4 Chan4-chi1)), commonly known as the Indigenous Defense Fighter (IDF), is a multirole combat aircraft named after Chiang Ching-kuo, the late President of the Republic of China (Taiwan).
 The aircraft made its first flight in 1989.
-It entered service with Republic of China Air Force (Taiwan) in 1992.
+It entered service with the Republic of China Air Force (ROCAF) in 1992.
 All 130 production aircraft were manufactured by 1999.

 Taiwan initiated the IDF program when the United States refused to sell them F-20 Tigershark and F-16 Fighting Falcon jet fighters following diplomatic pressure from China.
 Taiwan therefore decided to develop an advanced indigenous jet fighter.
 The Aerospace Industrial Development Corporation (AIDC), based in Taichung, Taiwan, designed and built the IDF jet fighter.

 Development

 Background

-The preliminary search for a replacement for the ROCAF's F-5s and F-104s began with the XF-6 indigenous fighter project, later renamed Ying Yang, in the late 1970s.
-After the US established formal relations with China and ended the Mutual Defense Treaty with Taiwan, President Chiang Ching-Kuo decided to expand the indigenous defense industry and on August 28, 1980, ordered AIDC to design an indigenous interceptor.
-Originally, the ROCAF listed the priority of the XF-6 behind the XA-3 Lei Ming single seat attack aircraft, due to the believed high risks of the XF-6 project.
+The preliminary search for a replacement for the ROCAF's F-5s and F-104s began in the late 1970s with the XF-6 indigenous fighter project, later renamed Ying Yang.
+After the United States established formal relations with the People's Republic of China and ended the Mutual Defense Treaty with Taiwan, President Chiang Ching-Kuo decided to expand the indigenous defense industry and on 28 August 1980 ordered Aerospace Industrial Development Corporation (AIDC) to design an indigenous interceptor.
+Originally, the ROCAF listed the priority of the XF-6 behind the XA-3 Lei Ming single-seat attack aircraft, due to the believed high risks of the XF-6 project.

-The signing of the 1982 US-China Joint Communiqué limited arms sales to Taiwan.
-The United States refused to sell the General Dynamics F-16 Fighting Falcon and the Northrop F-20 Tigershark (which had been developed largely to meet Taiwanese national defense needs for an advanced jet fighter to replace their older F-5 jet fighters) thereby ensuring the continuation of the indigenous fighter project.
-Although US President Ronald Reagan reluctantly accepted his advisers' suggestion of building relations with China to counter the USSR, Reagan decided to balance the 1982 US-PRC Communiqué with the "Six Assurances" to Taiwan.
+The signing of the 1982 US–China joint statement limited US arms sales to Taiwan.
+The US refused to sell the General Dynamics F-16 Fighting Falcon and the Northrop F-20 Tigershark (which had been developed largely to meet Taiwanese national defense needs) thereby ensuring the continuation of the indigenous defense fighter (IDF) project.
+Although US President Ronald Reagan reluctantly accepted his advisers' suggestion of building relations with China to counter the USSR, Reagan decided to balance the 1982 US–PRC joint statement with the "Six Assurances" to Taiwan.
 This opened the door for US technology transfer and assistance to Taiwan's defense industry, including the IDF project.